-The valuation of our derivatives is performed by Constellation under a management services agreement (see Note 7).
+The valuation of our derivatives is currently performed by Constellation under a management services agreement (see Note 8).
 In order to determine the fair value amounts presented above, Constellation utilizes various factors, including market data and assumptions that market participants would use in pricing assets or liabilities as well as assumptions about the risks inherent in the inputs to the valuation technique.
 These factors include not only the credit standing of the counterparties involved and the impact of credit enhancements (such as cash deposits, letters of credit and parental guarantees), but also the impact of our nonperformance risk on our liabilities.
-We use our reserve-based credit facilities, or guarantees from Constellation, to provide credit support for our derivative transactions.
+We currently use our reserve-based credit facilities to provide credit support for our derivative transactions.
+Historically, in connection with certain of our acquisitions, we have used guarantees from Constellation to provide credit support for our derivative transactions associated with the acquisition volumes.
 As a result, we do not post cash collateral with our counterparties, nor make any adjustments for non-performance credit risk on our liabilities with counterparties.
 We utilize observable market data for credit default swaps to assess the impact of non-performance credit risk when evaluating our assets from counterparties.
-At March 31, 2009, the impact of non-performance credit risk on the valuation of our assets from counterparties was \$1.8 million, of which \$0.9 million was reflected as a reduction to our non-cash market-to-market gain and \$0.9 million was reflected as a reduction to our accumulated other comprehensive income.
+At June 30, 2009, the impact of non-performance credit risk on the valuation of our assets from counterparties was \$0.8 million, of which \$0.1 million was reflected as an increase to our non-cash market-to-market gain and \$0.9 million was reflected as a reduction to our accumulated other comprehensive income.